Gavriel94/novelty-search/README.md

 In `simulation.run()` the arguments `replace` and `display` can be toggled to replace lost foragers/hunters and to display all details during the simulation to stdout.

 Once you've run the simulation checks the `logs/run_name` directory to find the output, the forager logs and the charts detailing it!

+The venv (`as_venv`) was built on ARM64 architecture. `requirements.txt` has been provided to make it easy to install dependencies if you would like to test out the simulator on another architecture.